vaibhavpathak007/FeignClientDemo/README.md

 ## How to run

-Import these services in your ide and run the application as java application
+Import these services in your IDE and run the application as java application

 ```python
 Service      | Port